 The explosion and the experience left him with more than scars and a missing leg.
 “After the war happened, I stopped trusting people,” Muragizi said.

 When he entered Meridian High School, Muragizi was standoffish.
-But he slowly got to know Huttash, the nurse, who talked with him about classes, schoolwork and how things were going generally.
+But he slowly got to know Huttash, who talked with him about classes, schoolwork and just how things were going.

 I am very active.
 I can’t be in a room for 30 minutes without doing something.

 Prince Muragizi, Meridian High senior

 And when he came in second in the race for homecoming king earlier this school year, he asked Huttash and Brad Muri, the physical education teacher, to escort him at the game.

 It’s a ritual most often performed by parents, but his mother had moved to Missouri and was unable to attend.
 “It really meant a lot to me,” Huttash said.